spike-project/spike/Notebooks/README.md

 - Processing and display of a 1D NMR dataset
 - Processing and display of a 2D NMR dataset
-- Processing and display of a DOSY dataset
+- Processing and display of a DOSY dataset   (still in progress)
-- Processing and display of a 1D FT-ICR-MS dataset
+- Processing and display of a 1D FT-ICR-MS dataset  (still in progress)
-- Display of a 2D FT-ICR-MS dataset
+- Display of a 2D FT-ICR-MS dataset  (still in progress)

 *to come soon*